- Democratic Member of Congress

 - Proposed legislation granting amnesty and increased benefits to illegal immigrants

 - Pressured President Bill Clinton to free convicted FALN terrorists whose bombs had killed six people

 Luis Gutierrez was born in Chicago on December 10, 1953, to parents of Puerto Rican ancestry.
 After graduating with an English degree from Northeastern Illinois University in 1977, he spent approximately seven years working variously as a cab driver, schoolteacher, community activist, and social worker.

 From 1984-86 Gutierrez, a Democrat, served as an advisor to Mayor Harold Washington of Chicago.
 In 1986 Gutierrez was elected alderman of that city's mostly-Hispanic 26th Ward.
 At the time, he was a member of the Puerto Rican Socialist Party, a Marxist-Leninist entity.

 In 1992 Gutierrez won a seat in the U.S. Congress, representing the newly formed Fourth District of Illinois.
-Gerrymandered from neighborhoods and suburbs west of downtown Chicago, this bizarrely shaped, 75-percent Latino district was designed by Democrats not only to guarantee the area a Latino Representative in Congress, but also to concentrate so many Latinos into a single district that they would pose little threat of unseating any black Democrat in the vicinity.
+Gerrymandered from neighborhoods and suburbs west of downtown Chicago, this bizarrely shaped, 75-percent Latino district was designed by Democrats not only to guarantee that the area would have a Latino Representative in Congress, but also to concentrate so many Latinos into a single district that they would pose little threat of unseating any black Democrat in the vicinity.
 Since then, Gutierrez has been re-elected every two years to the House of Representatives, where he is a member of both the Congressional Hispanic Caucus and the Congressional Progressive Caucus.
 His political campaigns have drawn significant support from the Democratic Socialists of America.

 In the mid-1990s, Gutierrez developed close ties to the pro-socialist New Party in Chicago.
 In 1995-96 he was a board of directors member of Illinois Public Action, the state's largest public-interest organization, along with such notables as Robert Creamer, Lane Evans, Alice Palmer, Jan Schakowsky, and Quentin Young.
 And in 1997 Gutierrez served on the board of Citizen Action of Illinois.